-Welcome to The Nine Schools website, we hope you like our products, if you want to buy one of our products you can order online or call us and we can take your order over the phone.
+Welcome to The Nine Schools website, we hope you like our products, if you want to buy one of our products you can order online or email us and we will call you back and take your order over the phone.
 All products are fully assembled, well made and beautifully finished.
 If you are not satisfied with your purchase we offer a free refund service.

 The Nine Schools refers to the primary philosophies of the Hundred Schools of Thought developed in China from the eighth to the third centuries BC.
 The methods, writings and practices sought to promote understanding and order and to develop values within Chinese society.